 Seal the sewage sample bottle in the plastic bag supplied.

 Remove and discard the gloves.
 Do not put the used gloves in the plastic bag along with sewage sample.
 Wash/sanitize your hands.

 Put the completed requisition in the side pocket of the plastic bag containing the sewage sample.
 Do not place the requisition inside the plastic bag with the sample.

 Refer to Instructions for Official Agencies Submitting Water Samples to the Public Health Ontario Laboratory2 for step by step instructions for completing the documentation and submitting/relinquishing the sample.

 Timing of Specimen Collection

-Samples are submitted by a public health unit only.
-Samples will not be tested if the acceptance criteria are not met.
-Refer to the Public Health Inspector's Guide to Environmental Microbiology Laboratory Testing.
+Samples may not be tested if the acceptance criteria are not met.
+Refer to the Public Health Inspector's Guide to Environmental Microbiology Laboratory Testing.1

 Test Frequency and Turnaround Time (TAT)

-Samples are routinely accepted at the laboratory Monday – Friday during regular operating hours.
-Please contact the PHO laboratory Customer Service Centre prior to the submission of samples that will be received outside of these hours.
+Samples are routinely accepted and tested at the laboratory Monday – Friday during regular operating hours 8:30 a.m. to 4:30 p.m.
+For submission around statutory holidays: Refer to the PHO laboratory holiday schedule.
+Please contact PHO’s laboratory Customer Service Centre prior to the submission of samples that will be received outside of these hours.

 STAT and Critical Samples Testing